 These big boy breeds are very similar in most aspects, with just a few minor differences.
 Firstly, they are both magnificent companion dogs that love people.
 Cuddly with adults, sweet and gentle with kids, and extra loving and cuddly with their immediate pack members.
 Both these doggos love family life and like to stay close to the pack.
 As such, their wanderlust tendencies to go and explore aren’t very strong.

 Both will be keen to protect their family at the first sign of danger.
 The Bernard will stay with the family and supervise the situation.
-Whereas the Newfie will be quick to get vocal to get the message across that he’s there, and he means business.
+Whereas the Newfie will quickly get vocal to get the message across that, he’s there and he means business.
 They are both gentle giants until his family is in danger.

 They are very loyal and attentive to their families and laid back when it comes to other animals in the house.
 Both Breeds have a low prey drive meaning they will be less than interested in cats and other animals like birds and squirrels.
 They are working dogs, not hunting dogs.
 Which is ideal for multi-pet households.